eficode-academy/rf-advanced-web-katas/exercises/00-getting-started.md

 they are in normal paragrahs.

 - All exercise steps are bulleted.
-The bulleted points summarize the previous paragraphs as small individual tasks.
-To finish the exercise, it's sufficient to read only the bulleted steps.
+The bulleted points summarize the previous paragraphs as small individual tasks. **To finish the exercise, it's sufficient to read only the bulleted steps.** All other text is just narrative and explanations as to why things are done as they are.

 > Quoted blocks indicate "nice to know" stuff and can be safely ignored.
 > They won't affect the outcome of the exercise, but generally include